paulfoley/Udacity_Nanodegree-Data_Analyst/Marriage_Age_Explore/README.md

-# Data Explore - Marriage Age
+# Project - Marriage Age

-As a 28 year old, it feels as though the majority of my friends my same age or older are married...
+As a 28 year old, it feels as though the majority of my friends that are the same age or older are married...
 I'm curious about the statistics on marriage.
 Not only in the US, but across the world.
 In this project, we will explore first of age of marriage data from [Gapminder](http://www.gapminder.org/data/).

-## Marriage Age Exploration
+## Project Overview

-We'll explore specifically:
+In this project, we'll explore specifically:

 * The average marriage age across countries

 ## Getting Started